 Chinese Crested Dog

-Labelled 'Chinese' because the Chinese Crested Dog was first identified during a Chinese Dynasty which existed more than two thousand years ago, this Toy breed is best known as smooth hairless dog except for hair on its head, crest of neck, feet and tail.
+Labelled 'Chinese' because the Chinese Crested Dog was first identified during a Chinese Dynasty which existed more than two thousand years ago.
+This Toy breed is best known as a smooth hairless dog except for hair on its head, crest of neck, feet and tail.
 But the Chinese Crested also comes in a 'Powder Puff' double-coated variety which has an undercoat plus a soft veil of hair which forms the topcoat.
 Today, the two varieties compete together in the same breed classes all over the world.

 History of the Chinese Crested Dog